 - Weekly Filet — A serendipitous selection of great things to read, watch, and listen to

 If you don’t already use Going (formerly Scott’s Cheap Flights) you’re missing out.
 Just choose your local airports and get ridiculously cheap flight alerts anytime prices drop to somewhere cool around the world.
 While Going has a free option, you’re essentially guaranteed to cover the cost of a premium subscription with the savings from your first flight deal you take advantage of.

 This newsletter helps you discover the world without ever leaving your inbox.
 (But of course, it’ll inspire you to take your PTO, turn on your OOO auto-reply, and chase some adventures of your own.)

 Comedian Geoff Plitt curates the best standup, jokes, late night clips, and sketches from the week so you’re always in the know on comedy.

-From the team at Know Your Meme, this weekly newsletter will keep you up-to-date on the meaning of trending memes and reminders of memes of the past.
+From the team at Know Your Meme, this weekly newsletter will keep you up-to-date on the meaning of trending memes (including wholesome memes) and reminders of memes of the past.

 This women-founded newsletter addresses the gender gap in sports coverage by providing equal coverage of men’s and women’s sports.
 We also recommend subsribing to their additional newsletters specifically for college sports and sports business!